newprojects-ai/lvnplus-ui/fyi.md

 ### Why
 - Ensure consistent navigation throughout the app
-- Provide role-specific navigation after login
+- Direct users to home page where they can see all available options
-- Maintain clean and working UI state
+- Make navigation more intuitive for users after completing tests

 ### How
 1. Reset to working version: